CICELY SHANKLE, MS, CNS

 Today’s Dietitian – this website has a lot of up-to-date, science-backed information on what’s going on in the nutrition field that covers a wide array of topics such as current nutrition trends, business advice, controversial policies, nutritional medical conditions, and of course, healthy recipes.

 nccam.nih.gov - this is the National Institutes of Health’s (NIH) National Center for Complementary and Alternative Medicine.
 You can search this database for the most up-to-date journal articles on complementary medicine.

 The Weston Price Foundation – this is your source for accurate information on nutrition and health, always aiming to provide the scientific validation of traditional foodways.
 I really like this site because they provide a LOT of useful, science-backed information in various formats such as videos, podcasts, blogs, journal articles, and press releases.

-Cicely Shankle is a resident nutritionist at the Alaska Center for Natural Medicine.
+Cicely Shankle is certified nutrition specialist at the Alaska Center for Natural Medicine.
 To schedule an appointment with Cicely, call 907.452.3600 or visit us at 3039 Davis Road, Fairbanks, AK 99709.